KarlRetumban/Tourism-Spots-Recommender-System/README.md

 # Tourism Track Recommender System using Geotagged Social Media Data
-### The tools used are pgAdmin for Postgresql and PostGIS
+### The tool used is pgAdmin for Postgresql and PostGIS

 ### Description of the Use Case
 In this project, we will develop a recommender system that will propose or recommend tourist